ElanMiles/GBrowser/README.md

 - The acrylic effect is Windows-only and may not work on all hardware configurations.
 The browser functions normally without it.
 - For the best visual result, use Windows 11 with the dark system theme enabled.
 - All tabs are session-only.
 There is no persistent history or bookmark storage yet.
-- The browser shares a single WebEngine profile across all tabs.
-Downloads go to the system Downloads folder by default.